 - Large and small ensemble section playing (bassoon/contrabassoon, all parts)

 - Chamber music (section or featured solo playing)

-- Private and group bassoon lessons (in home or at school)
+- Private and group bassoon lessons (in home, at school, or online)

 - Chamber music coaching (any ensemble)

 - Poster design or other promotional assistance with artistic events

 No upcoming events